Domestic Violence Order Breaches in Queensland

 What happens if I breach a Domestic Violence Order in Queensland?

-It is a criminal offence to breach a Protection Order under section 177 of the Domestic and Family Violence Protection Act 2012.
-This may lead to a criminal record.
+It is a criminal offence to breach a Protection Order.
+This offence in contained in section 177 of the Domestic and Family Violence Protection Act 2012.

-It is important to note that a Domestic Violence Order only operates if you have been served with a copy of the order or you were in court when the order was made.
-Alternatively, the Protection Order will apply to you if you have been told by a police officer about the existence of the order.
+It is important to note that a Domestic Violence Order only operates if the respondent has been served with a copy of the order or if they were in court when the order was made.
+Alternatively, the Protection Order will apply if the respondent has been told by a police officer about its existence.

-The Domestic and Family Violence Protection Act 2012 states that a police officer may inform a defendant about the existence of an order by electronic means, such as by telephone, email, text messages, or even a social networking site.
+Under the Domestic and Family Violence Protection Act 2012, a police officer may inform a respondent about the existence of an order by electronic means, such as by telephone, email, text messages, or even a social networking site.
+If the police are unable to locate you, they may contact you through electronic means.

-What to do if you are a protected person and the order has been breached
+What to do if you are a protected person and there has been a breach

-If you are the protected person, you should report any breaches by the defendant as soon as possible to the police.
-Keep notes detailing what happened, when, and where.
-These will assist the police with their investigation.
+If you are the protected person under a Protection Order and you believe its conditions have been breached, you should report the breach to the police as soon as possible.
+Keep notes detailing what happened, when, and where as well as any other evidence of what occurred.
+This will assist the police with their investigation.

 As a protected person, you should also try and follow the conditions set out in the Queensland Domestic Violence Order.
-For example, if there is a condition that the defendant does not contact you then try not contacting them via telephone or through any other electronic device.
-It will be more difficult for you to prove the defendant breaches an order if you have contacted them first.
+For example, if there is a condition that the defendant does not contact you then you should avoid contacting them or doing anything that invites contact.

-If you feel you are in immediate danger by a defendant, you should call 000.
+If you feel you are in immediate danger, you should call 000.

 What are the penalties for breach of a Domestic Violence Order in Queensland?

-A defendant who breaches a Domestic Violence or Protection Order in Queensland is liable to a maximum of three years’ imprisonment or a fine up to 120 penalty units ($14,136).
+A defendant who breaches a Domestic Violence or Protection Order in Queensland is liable to a maximum of three years imprisonment or a fine up to 120 penalty units.
+If the person has previously been found guilty of a domestic violence offence, the maximum penalty is increased to five years imprisonment or a fine up to 240 penalty units.

 Alternatively, a court may order that you undertake community service or be placed on a good behaviour bond.
 This punishment is up to the court to decide and the type of penalties the court imposes is determined by how serious the offence was as well as other circumstances.

-A breach of a Protection Order can be defended in Queensland if you were not aware of the existence of the order.
-The police will then have to prove beyond reasonable doubt that they had informed you about its existence.
+A breach of a Protection Order can be defended in Queensland on the basis the accused was not aware of the existence of the order.
+The police will then have to prove beyond reasonable doubt that the accused knew of its existence.

 What should I do if I have been charged for breaching a Domestic Violence Order?